 - Siparos – A beautiful Naxos seafront restaurant with local seafood and pasta dishes.

 - Auvergne – One of the most gorgeous Rhodes restaurants.
-It boasts live music and is also set in a Medieval Knight’s lodge from 1507.
+It offers live music and is in a Medieval Knight’s lodge from 1507.

 - Peskesi – A charming restaurant in the backstreets of the capital of Crete.
 They feature authentic Cretan meat dishes and ancient island recipes.